Magazine

 After 11 years of longing, Gitty Bornstein embraced the most wonderful gift.
 In an emotional conversation, she recounts the incredible miracle that led to this moment and the family reconciliation that paved the way for an unexpected promise.

 Photo Credit: Chava RachelIt's not easy being a young couple waiting year after year for a child, experiencing disappointment at every turn.
-"It wasn't easy, but we weren't pitiable," recalls Gitty Bornstein of the long years of arduous waiting.
+"It wasn't easy, but we weren't pitiable," recalls Gitty Bornstein of the long years of waiting.
 "I got married at nineteen, very young, and in the first few years, I didn’t feel any pressure.
 Even the doctor I visited couldn’t find a problem, so I let the time go by peacefully."

 But as the years passed and pressure from those around them grew, Gitty and her husband sought advice from Rabbi Chaim and Rebbetzin Kanievsky, of blessed memory, who reassured them.
 The Rebbetzin advised, "We live in a generation trying to bypass Hashem and go straight to doctors.
 Instead of treating the soul, they treat the body.
 Accept some things upon yourself, and Hashem will take it upon Himself."
 Meanwhile, Rabbi Chaim told her husband, "Check the mezuzahs and make sure they are of high quality."
 Surprised by the lack of a specific blessing or directive for treatments, they received only spiritual guidance.
 "We felt that even the Rabbi and Rebbetzin weren’t worried, so our situation wasn’t truly severe.